folio-org/folio-sample-modules/README.md

 permissions are needed to make such a request
 * uiModuleDescriptor - Placeholder for module-specific configuration for the UI modules
+* deploymentDescriptor - Tells how the module is to be deployed (started)

 #### Module tags
 We have not really started to use module tags in the system, but we are likely